 65% of hackers use spear-phishing as the primary infection vector.Symantec, 2020

-This increases both the complexity and cost of securing your environment.
+This increases both the complexity and cost of securing your organisation’s environment.

-Microsoft Defender for Office 365 includes Attack Simulator functionality which allows you to perform phishing and credential strength tests using the following attack methods:
+Microsoft Defender for Office 365 (Plan 2) includes Attack Simulation Training functionality which allows you to detect, quantify and reduce social engineering risk across your user base using the following common attack methods:

 Now I know I may be slightly biased, but I firmly believe that as a security solution, Microsoft Defender for Office 365 offers a depth of integration and interoperability that’s impossible to match.